 Also, I’ll reveal one more “hidden” timing factor that could work to your advantage in certain types of jobs.

 The more you’re helping them, the more they’ll be willing to pay you!
-This is a key tactic for HOW to ask for a raise, too, which we’ll discuss at the end of this article.

-It’s better to ask for a raise when your boss is calm, relaxed, and in a good mood.
+It’s better to ask when your boss is calm, relaxed, and in a good mood.
 So after thinking about how your own work has been going, think about your boss’s own situation.
 While you can’t always know whether they’re relaxed or stressed, you can observe them and gain clues.

-This is yet another important factor in when to ask for a raise: You ideally want to have been in your current role for at least 6-12 months.
+You ideally want to have been in your current role for at least 6-12 months.

 If you ask as a threat or ultimatum, you may get more pay in the short-term but you’ll damage your relationship with your boss in the long-term and maybe even set yourself up to get replaced after the project is done.
 So don’t threaten when asking!